franzjack/power_grids_data/README.md

 -  pg_utils contains various ancillary functions used in the code.

--  load_pglib_opf.py is a revisited version of the module created by Leon Lan (who I still deeply thank for the help) available here https://github.com/leonlan/pglib-opf-pyparser.git , and it's used to parse the grid data.
+-  load_pglib_opf.py is a revisited version of the module created by Leon Lan (whom I still deeply thank for the help) available here https://github.com/leonlan/pglib-opf-pyparser.git , and it's used to parse the grid data.